-The films 47-50 are a direct sequel where we left the BECK team last and under the direction of Alex Beijer, the team is the same; Oskar, Jenny, Ayda, Steinar and Josef.
-The police unit works closely and efficiently together, but there are clouds of unrest.
-Has Alex come to terms with her past?
-Does Josef fit into the group?
-Can Steinar contribute when they need him the most?
-And the newly appointed Säpo chief Klas Fredén continues to appear where he is not supposed to and gets involved in investigations that he has nothing to do with.
+Films 47-50 are a direct continuation where we left the Beck group last time and under the leadership of Alex Beijer the group is the same; Oskar, Jenny, Ayda, Steinar and Josef.
+The police unit works closely and efficiently together, but there are concerns.
+Has Alex come to terms with his past?
+Does Josef fit in with the group?
+Can Steinar contribute when they need him most?
+And the newly appointed Säpo chief Klas Fredén continues to show up where he shouldn’t and interferes in investigations that he has nothing to do with.

-The Beck films are based on Maj Sjöwall and Per Wahlöö’s characters and detective story about Martin Beck.
-Directed by Pontus Klänge and Niklas Ohlson.
-Peter Arrhenius, Dennis Magnusson, Annika Sandahl, Ronnie Sandahl and Johan Bogaeus have written the scripts.
-Script editor is Fredrik Agetoft.
-The films are produced by Francy Suntinger at Filmlance International, which is part of Banijay.
-Niva Westlin Dahl is executive producer at C More and TV4 and Hanne Palmquist is executive producer at Filmlance International.
+The Beck films are based on author couple Maj Sjöwall and Per Wahlöö’s character and detective series about Martin Beck.
+The film is directed by Pontus Klänge and Niklas Ohlson.
+Peter Arrhenius, Dennis Magnusson, Annika Sandahl, Ronnie Sandahl and Johan Bogaeus have written the script.
+The script editor is Fredrik Agetoft.
+The films are produced by Francy Suntinger at Filmlance International, part of Banijay.
+Niva Westlin Dahl is executive producer for the project on C More and TV4 and Hanne Palmquist is executive producer for Filmlance International.
 Beck is a co-production between C More, TV4, Filmlance and Nordisk Film Production in collaboration with ZDF, DR, TV2 Norway, Nordisk Film Distribution and Banijay Rights.
 Beck is distributed internationally by Banijay Rights.